 We wanted to first test the capabilities of a product like this with our own employees on our campus in Sacramento, California.
 A group of 26 beta testers have been wearing the frames, tracking their progress, and providing invaluable feedback.
 This has allowed our talented team of Shop engineers to provide real-time hardware and software fixes as we develop the next generation of the prototype.

 We wanted to start small.
-Today’s prototype includes high-tech sensors found in many other fitness trackers on the market today, including an accelerometer, a magnetometer, and a gyroscope to track steps, calories burned and distance traveled.
-The accompanying Android app lets the wearer track his or her progress in real time.
+Our prototype includes high-tech sensors found in many other fitness trackers on the market today, including an accelerometer, a magnetometer, and a gyroscope to track steps, calories burned and distance traveled.
+The accompanying app lets the wearer track his or her progress in real time.
 Bluetooth syncs Genesis to the app; an embedded battery offers a three-day run time between 30-minute charges.

 It all boils down to spotting potential problems with your health before they become an issue, identifying the causes, and being empowered to do something about it.